itgenio/meteor-rest/packages/json-routes/README.md

 ### Auth Middleware

 - By convention, any middleware you create that parses the request to find an authentication token should then save that token on `req.authToken`.
-See `simple:rest-bearer-token-parser` for an example.
+See `itgenio:rest-bearer-token-parser` for an example.
 - By convention, any middleware you create that determines a user ID should save that ID on `req.userId`.
-See `simple:authenticate-user-by-token` for an example.
+See `itgenio:authenticate-user-by-token` for an example.

 ## Change Log

+#### 2.1.2

+- Fix versions

+#### 2.1.1

+- Make compatible with Meteor 2.3.

 #### 2.1.0